unlim-int-soumya/ese5190-2022-lab2b-esp/lab/03_sequencer/README.md

 Check to see if this is the initial writing or if the first iteration's blinking is complete.
 The output from the console is then read.

 **Part-3** <br>
-Part 3 is identical to Part 2, except in this case we are reading or playing the recorded sequences in the neopixel dependent on the key strokes on the console.
+Part 3 is identical to Part 2, except in this case we are reading or playing the recorded sequences in the neopixel dependent on the key strokes on the console. <br>
+Here, pressing "r" initiates recording, and pressing "p" initiates playback of the recorded sequence.
+It is implemented using an if else statement inside of a while loop that never ends and regulates the Record/Play sequence operations in accordance with the input received.